MINUTES OF THE BOARD OF GOVERNORS

 The meeting resumed at 8:30 a.m. on August 30, 2010

 g.
 Ensure the Athletics Program is positioned to meet the goals established by the University.
 This goal includes: 1) monitoring Title IX status and its challenges; 2) identifying facility needs and developing a plan to address those needs; and 3) ensuring that all sports meet NCAA academic standards.

 h.
 Meet and exceed the $125 million goal of the “Our Promise: Campaign for Missouri State.”
 As the current campaign comes to a conclusion in 2012, the planning for our next major fund-raising effort will begin.
 The fund-raising support role of College Deans will continue.
 The placement of future development officers in the Kansas City and St. Louis areas will be reviewed.

 i.
 Continue to advance economic development and community impact through the IDEA Commons, JVIC, and other collaborations.
-Progress will be made with the Robert W. Plaster Center for Free Enterprise and Business Development, Brick City, and JVIC facilities.
+Progress will be made with the Robert W. Plaster Free Enterprise Center, Brick City, and JVIC facilities.